 Facebook Ads conversion, cost & attribution analytics

-For years, there hasn’t been an easy way for advertisers to measure the ROI of their Facebook ad campaigns through the post-click experience.
+For years, there hasn’t been an easy way for advertisers to measure the ROI of their Facebook ad campaigns through the post-click landing page.
 Advertisers deserve a unified and accurate view of both their ads and their corresponding post-click landing pages performance to evaluate their ads’ effectiveness.

 The new Instapage Facebook Ads integration lets you see detailed insights into advertising traffic and conversion costs across the entire marketing and sales funnel.
 Now you can connect Facebook Ads Manager to your Instapage account and view cost attribution metrics in your Analytics dashboard in real-time, including cost-per-visitor and cost-per-lead for Facebook ad campaigns: